Azure/connectthedots/readme.md

 1. [Azure prep](Azure/AzurePrep/AzurePrep.md) - Creating basic Azure resources
 1. [Device setup](Devices/DeviceSetup.md) - Configuring your device(s)
 1. [Sample website deployment](Azure/WebSite/WebsitePublish.md) - Publishing a generic sample website for viewing the data
+2. [Stream Analytics integration](Azure/StreamAnalyticsQueries/SA_setup.md) - Configuring Stream Analytics to send alerts and averages to the sample website.

 To get started with a simple example, complete the "Connect The Dots starter solution" tasks identified in each of the above steps.